KonnerEL/Smarty/README.md

 All Smart Contract is composed by:

-- Entities: They are very similar to the Tables on SQL Data Models and `struct` Data Structures on C and C++.
+- Entities: They are very similar to the **Tables** on SQL Data Models and `struct` Data Structures on C and C++ and **Classes** in OOP Languages.
-  They have a name and fields with their respectives Types.
+  They have a name and fields with their respectives types.

   Let's consider an example of a Bank Account.

-  A Bank Account have attributes such as: Name of Account Owner, Account Balance, for now let's concentrate in just these attributes.
+  A Bank Account have attributes such as: Account owner name, Account balance, for now let's concentrate in just these attributes.
   An Entity should look like this:

   ```haskell